If you’re struggling with thinning hair or hair loss, make sure your doctor is checking these…

 Read MoreFood sensitivities tend to be multi-factorial.
 This is one of the reasons why the symptoms of food sensitivities can extend far beyond the digestive tract.

 Read MoreEczema is more than skin deep.
-Our skin is one of the main ways that our bodies detox so when skin issues arise, such as eczema, it is often a sign of a deeper process.
 Eczema is linked to the skin barrier, but also the immune system, diet, food and environmental allergies, digestive health, liver health, and your stress levels and adrenal glands.

 Read More